Manufacturing

 But that’s just the start.

 With XaitCPQ, manufacturers go further.
-It integrates smoothly with top CRMs like Salesforce, Microsoft Dynamics 365, and HubSpot, creating a smart, unified sales system.
-Sales reps get real-time customer data to craft personalized proposals that combine products with remote monitoring, proactive maintenance, and other advanced servitization models.
+It integrates seamlessly with top CRMs like Salesforce, Microsoft Dynamics 365, and HubSpot, enabling real-time sales intelligence and smart proposals.

 Because complexity is our strength.
-Whether handling highly customized equipment or bundled service offerings, XaitCPQ manages deep configuration logic without slowing down.
-It helps manufacturers move from simply selling products to delivering lasting, real value—powered by smart automation, deep integration, and unmatched ease of use.
+Whether it’s customized machinery or service bundles, XaitCPQ manages deep configuration logic without slowing your team down.

 This is quoting for the future of manufacturing